-Felix Hernandez after rehab start in Everett: ‘It feels good to be back on the mound’
+As he tries to revive MLB career, Felix Hernandez remains King in Everett

 “It feels good to be back on the mound,” said Hernandez, who made his first rehab start with the short-season AquaSox after suffering a latissimus dorsi strain in May.
 “The physical feels fine.
 I just need to keep working.”

 Minutes after the P.A. announcer at Funko Field yelled “we got a King in the house tonight!”
 Felix threw a fastball just off the plate that Spokane Indians leadoff man Derwin Barreto chased for strike one.

 Hernandez got him to ground out to first one pitch later, then retired Kenen Irizarry via a ground out to second, then struck David Garcia out on four pitches.
 An inning later, Spokane’s Kellen Strahm grounded out to third, then Luis Asuncion struck out swinging, then Alexander Ovalles grounded out to second.

 Six up for the Indians, six down for the Indians, as Felix threw 13 of his 20 pitches for strikes.
 Perhaps it doesn’t mean much of anything.
-Most of the Spokane players are 19, 20 or 21 years old.
+Most of the Spokane players are from 18 to 22 years old.
 But given what Hernandez was enduring before his early season injury, dominating any group of hitters had to feel gratifying.

 Hernandez’s major-league ERA this season is 6.52 through 38 2/3 innings.
 That’s up from 5.55 last year and 4.36 the year before that.
 Felix admitted last week he didn’t envision anything like this when the season began.
 How could he when he spent the first decade of his career as one of the best pitchers in the game?